EndPointCorp/end-point-blog/2021/03/15/database-design-using-natural-keys.html.md

 ### Composite Keys

 Natural keys are often unique together with other keys.
-This forces the database designer to use multiple columns as keys.
-Such design has many advantages, which I may cover in future blog posts.
+This leads the database designer to use multiple columns as keys.
+Such design has many advantages, which I [cover in another blog post](/blog/2021/05/20/database-design-using-composite-keys).